jvgomez/fast_methods/README.md

 - Create a testing framework.
 - BenchmarkCFG::configure, parse ctorParams_ with a variadic templated function, something like: parseParams<int, bool>(param1, param2), parseParams<string,double,bool>(p1,p2,p3).
 - For most methods, neighbors for same cell are computed many times.
 Store them like FMT to save some computation time.
-- GridPlotter code can be refactorired so that the same code is not repeated many times.
+- GridPlotter code can be refactorized so that the same code is not repeated many times.